 It's easy to start or join in "pick-up" games of typical German-style titles like Settlers or Puerto Rico.
 For longer, more complicated games (like wargames), it's a good idea to use the mailing list to find players and pick a starting time in advance.
 There are usually multiple copies of currently popular games on hand--but please do ask before borrowing someone else's copy!
 For other titles you can bring your own copy.

 If you attend Games Day, there are some rules of behavior you should know about.
 These are just common-sense guidelines that we need to follow to keep us in the good graces of the Los Altos Library staff.

-No special events have been scheduled yet.
 Please read these guidelines if you are interested in organizing an event.

 The easiest way to get to Games Day from most parts of the Bay Area is to take 101 to Mountain View, and get off at the San Antonio exit headed south (away from the bay).
 The Los Altos Public Library is at 13 S. San Antonio Road in Los Altos, near the Civic Center on the east side of San Antonio (just across from the intersection with Edith).
 The library is at the southwest corner of this group of buildings, with City Hall just to its north.
 Games Day is in the Community Room, which is next to the south lobby of the library.
 The library's phone number is (650)948-7683.